DarthCraft/DarthCraft/README.md

 We welcome any contributions to this plugin.
 Before doing so we would ask that you see the [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in developing this plugin any further.

+This plugin is licenced under the GNU GPL V3.
+We will be attaching a licence to the project its self for easy reference soon.